You’re eating vegetables, exercising, getting enough rest, and your house is clean…

 Toxic Black Mold: The Deadly Fungi

-S. chartarum is a greenish-black fungal species in the division Deuteromycota, an inclusive group for fungi with unknown sexually reproduction stage.
+S. chartarum is a greenish-black fungal species in the division Deuteromycota, an inclusive group for fungi with unknown sexual reproduction stages.
 It has a worldwide distribution, although some species limited to the tropical and subtropical regions.

 They Feed on the Dead